jmwerneke/PTTrak/README.md

-This repository includes the two files that **must be included** in all project submissions for Sacramento County's [Hack4Sac Civic Tech Challenge](http://hack4sac.saccounty.net/):
+This repository includes the two files that **must be included** in all project submissions for Startup Weekend Health Challenge Sacramento:

 1. this `README` containing instructions and information to include in your submission; and,
 2. a `LICENSE` that allows anyone to do anything they want with your code as long as they provide attribution back to you and don’t hold you liable.

 ## Project Information
-Sacramento County Hack4Sac Project to provide Homeless Resource Information for Sacramento County Area and way to engage community organizations and volunteers to provide resources.
+Project to provide App that integrates with Fitbit and Apple Watch wearables to track Physical Therapy progress both for Medical Professionals and people who are participating in a physical therapy program to monitor their progress toward a goal.

 ### Project Name
-SacSOS - (SacHomeless)
+PTTrak

 ### Project Description
-SacHomeless provides Homeless_resources information for the Sacramento County area to homeless people, advocates, and social services professionals and provides a way to engage the community organizations and volunteers to provide resources.
+PTTrak provides Accountability information to Medical Professionals and clients who participate in a physical therapy program.

 ### Team Members
-- Team Leader Name Joanne Werneke, joannemwerneke@gmail.com
+- Joanne Werneke, joannemwerneke@gmail.com
-- Jeff Roush
+- Zackary Harmany
-- Michael Tel, michael@hollyhox.com
-- Kevin Fries
+- Archi Desai
-- Emily Quinn Finney
-- Jared Garst
+- Payal Karia
-- Hillary Gaines - customer/client experience gaines.household@icloud.com
-- Kayla Granderson - customer/client experience

 ### Stakeholder Engagement
-- Julie Field - Dept. of Human Services, Sacramento County
-- Veronica Beaty - The People's Guide, veronica@sachousingalliance.org
-- Dave Coburn - Pilgrimage Sacramento - Corburn180@gmail.com
-- Hillary Gaines - EMQ FamiliesFirst
+- Physical Thearpy & Medical Professionals
+- Patient's in Physical Therapy

 ### Developer Documentation